Philosophy of Financial Assistance

 - Your tax return

-- Your parents’ return (if you apply as a dependent student).
+- Your parents’ tax return (if you apply as a dependent student).

-- Your spouse’s return (if you’re married and your spouse filed a separate return).
+- Your spouse’s tax return (if you are married and your spouse filed a separate return).

 Aid from most of the federal student aid programs - except for Unsubsidized and PLUS loans – is awarded on the basis of need.
 The primary responsibility for meeting college costs rests with the family and the student.
 The amount of financial aid that you will be eligible to receive is based upon your financial need as determined by a federally approved processor.
 Financial need is the difference between the cost of attending the college of your choice and the resources available to the student.
 Resources include: parents’ contribution, earnings from employment, spouse’s income, vocational rehabilitation, welfare, etc. The Financial Aid Officer will take the cost of education at LCC and subtract the amount you and your family are expected to pay toward that cost (Expected Family Contribution [EFC]).
 If there’s anything left over, you’re considered to have financial need.